[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Türk düğünleri nasıl yapılır

-Is oil wrestling Türkiye's national sport?
+Is oil wrestling the national sport of Turkey?

 Yağlı güreş Türkiye'nin milli sporu mu